mosajjal/x/README.md

 ## fakedns
 A very simple DNS server that takes a csv rule file and answers queries based on it.

+## gopherchain
+A proxychain implementation in go, using tun2socks and network namespaces.

+## grizz
+An IPv4 Lookup tool that is meant to be super fast and efficient.

 ## identme
 tiniest implementation of ident.me